 If you're ok with spending a bit more money for a lot more power, I also recommend the Precision Matthews PM-833TV benchtop mill.

-For the conversion kit that I recommend, I've listed the compatible CNC mills as a table in the next section.
+For the benchtop mill CNC retrofit kits that I recommend, I've listed the compatible CNC mills as a table in the next section.

 The Mini Mill to CNC Conversion Kit

 Converting the mini mill or benchtop mill consists of fixing a new set of mechanical components and electronic components into your mini mill.

 Mechanical Components (kit)